oracle/opengrok/README.txt

   # apt-get install sun-java6-javadb

+1) Start the server:

   There are two modes, having Java DB embedded, or running a Java DB server.
-Java DB server is default option, we will not describe how to set up embedded option.
+  Java DB server is the default option, we will not describe how to set up the embedded one.

-1) Start the server:

   $ mkdir -p $DATA_ROOT/derby